mickey4653/rag_docs_qna/README.md

 - Python 3.10+
 - Internet access to download the embedding model and FAISS wheels
 - An OpenAI API key (set `OPENAI_API_KEY`)
+  - Ensure your OpenAI account has an active plan/credits to avoid 429 insufficient_quota errors

 ### Installation
 1. Create and activate a virtual environment (recommended)